Best Great British Bake Off recipes

 GBBO savoury delights

 If desserts aren’t your thing, there are plenty of great savoury recipes in the Bake Off stable too.
-John Whaite – the winner from 2012 – made these tantalising Asian spice crackers.
-Laced with fragrant cumin, coriander and fennel, they’re great for dips and snacks.
+Mark Lutton – 2020 quarterfinalist – made these tantalising chicken tagine pies.
+Reminiscent of the tastes and smells of Marrakech, these mini pies are just right for a light lunch and perfect to take on a picnic too.